python-sge/sge/doc/common/pong.rst

-:attr:`hit_direction`; if it's ``1``, we place the left side of the ball's bounding box just to the right of the right side of the paddle's bounding box, then we make the ball's horizontal velocity positive and add a constant, ``BALL_ACCELERATION``, to it; this will cause the ball to slowly speed up as the game progresses.
-If :attr:`hit_direction` is something other than ``1``, we assume that the paddle hits to the left;
-the behavior is identical to the behavior of hitting to the right, but opposite.
+:attr:`hit_direction`; if it's ``1``, we place the left side of the ball's bounding box just to the right of the right side of the paddle's bounding box, then we make the ball's horizontal velocity positive and add a constant, :const:`BALL_ACCELERATION`, to it; this will cause the ball to slowly speed up as the game progresses.
+If :attr:`hit_direction` is something other than ``1``, we assume that the paddle hits to the left; the behavior is identical to the behavior of hitting to the right, but opposite.

 Although accelerating the ball makes the gameplay more fun, we must not let the ball go too fast.
-Remember that movement is much like an animation; the ball changes its position from one position to another;
+Remember that movement is much like an animation.
+The ball changes its position from one position to another;
 the greater the speed, the bigger the difference.
 Movement perceived is only an illusion.
 As a result, if the ball goes too fast, it can pass right through a paddle without a collision ever being detected.
 To